Section 2 - Church Covenant:

 $150 Up Front Usage Fee consisting of a refundable deposit and non-refundable clean-up fee.

-Any active member (one who has given $200 per year toward tithes) is required to pay $150 for their Wedding Ceremony in advance.
-This fee consists of a $100 refundable deposit and a $50 non-refundable fee for sexton’s extra cleaning.
+The use of PHBC facilities for wedding ceremonies consists of total facility use including preceding night for rehearsal activities.
+Active member (one who has given $600 per year toward tithes) is required to pay $150 for their Wedding Ceremony in advance.
+This fee consists of a $100 refundable deposit and a $50 non-refundable fee for sexton's extra cleaning.
+An inactive member (one who has not given $600 per year toward tithes) is required to pay $600 for their Wedding Ceremony in advance.
+The same fee applies for Non-Members.

 The sexton will be paid $50 for active member ceremonies and $75 for inactive and non-member ceremonies to cover extra cleaning.